Devwarlt/the-eye-resources/README.md

 We designed The Eye to assist you when playing RotMG 😉 .

+## Motivation

+The Eye is a software used to supply information for RotMGStats platform and engage community with a different perspectives to play RotMG.
+Therefore, challenges, achievements and much more contents are going to be added into this program to motivate them to improve their skills and game progression over the years among player-base.

 ## Installation
 All that you need is **The Eye - Desktop launcher** to fetch for live updates, download it [**here**](https://github.com/Devwarlt/the-eye-resources/raw/refs/heads/main/redist/The%20Eye%20-%20Installer.exe).